phanerka/link-stash/Lediting/2. Region Making/Campaign support.md

+> [!wip] This page is WIP.
+> Its supposed to explain what's possible to change for slugcat campaigns.
+However, here's only a draft ATM; wait until it's made or make it yourself and PR it.

 Slugcats have to be named in own way, which might differ from in-game name:
 (where to lookup: `SlugcatStats` class, defined as `SlugcatStats.Timeline` objects)